Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/centrifuge_data.md

 Set `hasFluidOutput` to `true` when you want the main centrifuge output to be a fluid instead of an item.

-This example will output 2100 :<br>
+This example will output 2100mb of lava per honeycomb centrifuge process:<br>
 ```json
 "CentrifugeData": {
   "hasCentrifugeOutput": true,